MacOS version history

 Releases of macOS, starting with the Intel build of Mac OS X 10.5 Leopard, are certified as Unix systems conforming to the Single UNIX Specification.

-Mac OS X Lion was the first release to use the shortened OS X name where it was sometimes called OS X Lion, but it was first officially adopted as the sole branding with OS X Mountain Lion.
-The operating system was further renamed to macOS with the release of macOS Sierra.
+Mac OS X Lion was the first release for which the shortened OS X name was occasionally used, where it was sometimes called OS X Lion, but this naming scheme was first officially adopted as the sole branding with OS X Mountain Lion.
+The operating system was further renamed macOS with the release of macOS Sierra.

 Mac OS X 10.0 and 10.1 were given names of big cats as internal code names, Cheetah and Puma.
 Starting with Mac OS X 10.2 Jaguar, big-cat names were used as marketing names.
 Beginning with OS X 10.9 Mavericks, names of locations in California were used as marketing names instead.

 macOS retained the major version number 10 throughout its development history until the release of macOS 11 Big Sur in 2020, where its major version number was incremented by one with each release.
-In 2025, Apple unified the versioning across all products, including its other operating systems, to match the year after its WWDC announcement, beginning with macOS 26 Tahoe.

-macOS Sequoia was released on September 16, 2024.
+In 2025, Apple unified the versioning across all products, including its other operating systems, to match the year after its WWDC announcement, beginning with macOS 26 Tahoe, which was released on September 15, 2025.